ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 #### Step 1

-Go to the paper on the publisher's website.
+Go to the paper on the publisher's website, and be sure you have access to the full article.
+Recall, "[Digital gene expression profiling in larvae of *Tribolium castaneum* at different periods post UV-B exposure][paperCite]".

 > ## Tip! - Task 1
 >